Elections in Japan: Unified elections

+Unified local elections (統一地方選挙 tōitsu chihō senkyo) are held once every four years.
+Prefectural assemblies and governors, as well as mayors and assemblies in municipalities, are elected for four-year terms.
+In April 1947, all local elections in the 46 prefectures (excluding Okinawa Prefecture, then under US military rule) and all their municipalities were held at the same time in "unified local elections".
+Since then, some gubernatorial and mayoral elections, and most assembly elections, have stayed on this original four-year cycle.
+Most governors and mayors are now elected on different schedules as the four-year cycle "resets" upon the resignation, death or removal of a sitting governor or mayor.
+Some assembly election cycles have also shifted due to assembly dissolutions or mergers of municipalities.

+The most recent were the 2023 Japanese unified local elections.

 As of 2015, the major contests in the unified local elections are as follows:

 Although Tokyo's metropolitan governor and assembly elections are currently held on separate schedules, 21 of the 23 special wards of Tokyo follow the unified election schedule for their assembly elections, the only exceptions being Katsushika and Adachi.
 The majority of Tokyo's special wards follow separate cycles for their mayoral elections.
 Tokyo elected its governor as part of the unified elections until 2011, but was forced to hold a 2012 election and 2014 election due to the resignations of Shintaro Ishihara and Naoki Inose.

 Iwate Prefecture, Miyagi Prefecture and Fukushima Prefecture are no longer on the unified election cycle due to the 2011 Tohoku earthquake and tsunami, which delayed their elections.